hyunbin/MaterialColors/README.md

 ## Usage

 **Note:**
-Due to the nature of Java (or IntelliJ), the return value of `approximateColor` will be in base 10, even though it would make sense to return the number in base 16, as a color would be defined.
-The value is still the same and can be used as you normally would.
-If you want to see the hex value in base 16, please use the `approximateColorStr` function, but take note that this returns as a String.
+`approximateColor` will return in base 10, but is still the correct numerical value and can be used as if it were a hexidecimal.
+To see the return value as a hex, please use `approximateColorStr` function, which returns a String.

 All color parsing methods are static, so there is no need to initialize an object.
 The `approximateColor` and `approximateColorStr` functions have wrapper functions that support `int` and `String` inputs with an optional `refine` parameter.